jenkinsci/job-dsl-plugin/CONTRIBUTING.md

 # Contributing to the job-dsl-plugin Project

+---
+**NOTE**

+The built-in DSL is in [Maintenance Mode](https://en.wikipedia.org/wiki/Maintenance_mode).
+If a feature is available in [Dynamic DSL](docs/Dynamic-DSL.md), it will not be added to the built-in DSL.
+Any pull requests or JIRA tickets for adding support for features that are available in Dynamic DSL will be rejected.
+---

 ## Ways To Help

 We are always happy for folk to help us out on this project.
 Please follow these guidelines.